Financial AidPage address: http://www.mnsu.edu/studyabroad/aid.html

 Can I use my financial aid for Education Abroad and Away?

 Yes, you can!!!
 Federal Financial Aid, state and university scholarships you currently receive may be used to pay for education abroad programs.
-A process also exists for you to work with the EAA and the Financial Services Office to determine whether or not you qualify for an adjustment to your financial aid package based on any added education abroad and away expense.
+A process also exists for you to work with the CEAA and the Financial Services Office to determine whether or not you qualify for an adjustment to your financial aid package based on any added education abroad and away expense.
 Students interested in completing this process should follow the steps below:

 - MSU's Financial Aid Page